karthshen/karthshen.github.io/_posts/2018-04-10-AndroidAPIAPKFix.md

 After installing Android Studio, it somehow messes with the API that's previously installed on my computer.

 # Fix #
- After some trail and errors, it seems like installing/uninstalling stuff in SDK Manager happen to fix the issue.
+ ~~After some trail and errors, it seems like installing/uninstalling stuff in SDK Manager happen to fix the issue.~~

+### Update ###
+1. Uninstall Android SDK under C:/Program Files
+2. Uninstall Codeworks with Uninstall batch under NVPACK.
+3. Reinstall NVPACK with the codework for android